frankramblings/wifi-toggle/README.md

 You need to open the script and change the `ETHERNET_REGEX` variable to match the name of your ethernet device.
 You can find the name of your device by running `networksetup -listnetworkserviceorder`.
 Your ethernet device name is the text after number in parenthesis (eg. for `(2) CalDigit TS3` use the ethernet device name `CalDigit TS3`).

-Run `wifi-toggle.sh` on and it will install a launchd service in `~/Library/LaunchAgents`.
+Run `~/Library/Scripts/wifi-toggle.sh on` and it will install a launchd service in `~/Library/LaunchAgents`.

 Now ...